 When deciding on an asset maintenance policy, consider what an asset does, what would happen if it fails, and the probability of it failing.
 Consider each maintenance policy’s one-time and ongoing costs, risks, and benefits.
 Once you determine an appropriate maintenance policy for each of your assets, create work plans in your computerized maintenance management software.
 You can use the software to schedule condition-based maintenance inspections and use-based maintenance tasks, as well as create work orders for failure-based maintenance.

-If you’re looking for powerful yet easy-to-use maintenance software that allows you to implement your maintenance policy of choice for each of your assets, check out DPSI’s solutions PMC asset management software.
-Contact us for more information or sign up for a free 30-day trial!
+If you’re looking for powerful yet easy-to-use maintenance software that allows you to implement your maintenance policy of choice for each of your assets, check out DPSI’s maintenance management software solutions.
+Contact us for more information or sign up for a 30-day free trial!